Benefits for people who work

 Your pay slips should be your most recent ones.
 If you do not have any pay slips, your employer can download and complete an earnings certificate.

 If you have just started work, you will need to ask your employer to provide us with details of your likely gross earnings, tax and National Insurance deductions, so that we can estimate your entitlement.
 When you receive your pay slips, you can send them to us and we will review your claim.

-If you are Self-Employed, please fill in our self-employed questionnaire and send it to us with your recent accounts (if you have them).
+If you are Self-Employed, please fill in our self-employed questionnaire.
 Please contact our customer services helpline on 0161 912 2220 or call in to any of our Access Trafford Offices if you need more help.

 Do you take all my earnings into account?